butla/bultrowicz.com/cd-with-angularjs-commits.rst

     # Taking the summary (first line) of the last commit's message.
     COMMIT_SUMMARY=$(git log -1 --format=%s)
     # Type of the commit is located before the mandatory parens
-    # explaining location of the chanhe.
+    # explaining location of the change.
     COMMIT_TYPE=$(echo $COMMIT_SUMMARY | cut -d "(" -f 1)

     case $COMMIT_TYPE in